Appartamento Attilia A

 You will be able to enter the bedroom from the living room.
 The bedroom has a matrimonial bed (160 cm/62 inches, wider than a queen-size bed).
 From the bedroom you will be able to enter the terrace through a double-glazed French door.
 The bedroom is equipped with an air conditioning/heating unit.

-The bathroom is equipped with a washbasin, a toilet and a fully enclosed shower.
+The bathroom is equipped with a washbasin, a toilet, a fully enclosed shower and a hairdryer.
 You will be able to enter the bathroom from the corridor.

 |Size||Sleeps up to 4, 1 bedrooms|